jschuhdodge/jschuhdodge.github.io/index.md

 ## Welcome!

-This site lists out the Tableau Wed Data Connectors I have written and made available for use.
-At this time I am working on the following Web Data Connector.
+This site lists out the Tableau Web Data Connectors I have written and made available for use.
+At this time I am working on the following Web Data Connectors.

 ## Quality Payment Program Measures